rcastellotti/papers/papers/dynamo.md

 operations and when transferring partitions and hinted replicas.
 For the purpose of avoiding failed attempts at communication, a purely local notion of failure detection is entirely sufficient: node A may consider node B failed if node B does not respond to node A’s messages (even if B is responsive to node C's messages).
-In the presence of a steady rate of client requests generating inter- node communication in the Dynamo ring, a node A quickly discovers that a node B is unresponsive when B fails to respond to a message; Node A then uses alternate nodes to service requests that map to B's partitions; A periodically retries B to check for the latter's recovery.
+In the presence of a steady rate of client requests generating inter-node communication in the Dynamo ring, a node A quickly discovers that a node B is unresponsive when B fails to respond to a message; Node A then uses alternate nodes to service requests that map to B's partitions; A periodically retries B to check for the latter's recovery.
 In the absence of client requests to drive traffic between two nodes, neither node really needs to know whether the other is reachable and responsive.